 So, what should we do about it?

-There are a couple steps that can be taken to help reduce habituation and functional fixedness (Status Quo Bias is too big of an issue to address in this article):
+There are a couple of steps that can be taken to help reduce habituation and functional fixedness (Status Quo Bias is too big of an issue to address in this article):

 - The first step in fixing cognitive biases is being aware of them.
-People will often try to correct their own biases, but first they have to know that they exist.
+People will often try to correct their own biases, but first, they have to know that they exist.
 Furthermore, in an organization where routines are the norm, it’s not good enough for one or two people to be educated in cognitive biases, the whole organization needs to have a basic understanding so that they collectively can be aware of how our brains process routines and the potential consequences of this.

 - The other big part of mitigating habituation and functional fixedness is disrupting current processes or routines.
 Even minor changes to patterns can have positive outcomes.
 (I guess there’s something to that “disruption” everyone’s been talking about).

 Disclaimer: Maybe disrupting processes isn’t something your organization needs.
 Maybe everything is working smoothly and interrupting the process would be counterproductive.
 This is okay.
 The point of this article is to point out that, in some cases, habituation and functional fixedness can be a problem, especially if you’re looking for creativity, ingenuity, analysis, or looking to find a way to increase efficiencies in current processes.